Carer Tickets & Know Before You Go

 photo of the disabled guest.
 It is therefore transferrable between carers and will not be bound to any

 specific carer.
-Please buy an Annual Pass as appropriate and bring proof of entitlement to the Ticket Office at The Beginning.
+Please buy an Annual Pass as appropriate and apply online for a LEGOLAND Carer Pass by filling in this form.
 The proof of entitlement accepted is the same as for a carer’s ticket (see previous section).

 Please note that a Carer Pass cannot be used without the presence of the disabled Passholder that it goes